-It was Juanito R. Remulla who was appointed as acting governor on September 25, 1979.
+Juanito R. Remulla was appointed as acting governor on September 25, 1979.
 Under the Third Republic, he was elected governor on January 30, 1980.
-President Marcos proclaimed the Fourth Republic in 1981 and still, Remulla was in his service as governor until February 19, 1986.
-Fernando C. Campos succeeded him in

-1986 to 1987.
+President Marcos proclaimed the Fourth Republic in 1981 and still, Remulla was in his service as governor until May 1986.
+Fernando C. Campos succeeded him in 1986 to 1987.
 Remulla was reelected for a long term (1987-1995).
 He was succeeded by Epimaco A. Velasco from 1995 to January 1998 and when he was given a position as Secretary of the Department of the Interior and Local Government (DILG), Ramon "Bong" Revilla, Jr. was appointed in place of him.
 Bong Revilla served from February 2, 1998 to 2001.
 He was then replaced by Erineo "Ayong" S. Maliksi in 2001.
 Maliksi served for three consecutive terms (2001 - 2010).

 Gov. Juanito Victor "Jonvic" C. Remulla, Jr. took his oath as the new governor of Cavite last June 26, 2010 at Holy Cross Parish in Tanza, Cavite.
-During the turn-over ceremony last June 30, 2010 held at the Provincial Capitol Building's Ceremonial Hall, Gov. Remulla vows to continue the programs of the last administration and promise to prioritize public service to the Caviteños.
+During the turnover ceremony last June 30, 2010 held at the Provincial Capitol Building's Ceremonial Hall, Gov. Remulla vows to continue the programs of the last administration and promise to prioritize public service to the Caviteños.
+His flagship program is to bring the province on a higher ground by making "Cavite: First Class, World Class".